uselesstechjunks/leetcode/docs/source/dsa/index.rst

 		#.
 Before appending, all larger (smaller) values than curr are removed from top
 		#.
 At the time of append, top is range min (max) for [top, curr]
 		#.
-Corresponds to the rightmost subtree of a Cartesian tree
+Corresponds to the rightmost branch of a Cartesian tree
 	#.
 Monotonic queue - maintains longest monotonic subsequence from min (max) (including curr) ending at curr

 		#.
 Before appending, all larger (smaller) values than curr are removed from back
 		#.
 At the time of append, back is range min for [back, curr]
 		#.
-Front is range min (max) for [0, curr]
+Corresponds to the rightmost branch of a Cartesian tree
 		#.
-Corresponds to the rightmost subtree of a Cartesian tree
+Front is range min (max) for [0, curr] (i.e., root of the Cartesian tree)
 	#.
 Min (max) stack (maintains range min (max) for [0, curr] at top + keeps all elements + obtain in O(1))
 	#.
 Min (max) queue (maintains range min (max) for [0, curr] at back + keeps all elements + obtain in O(1))
 	#.
 Segment tree (RSQ/RMQ, all subarray sums with prefix/suffix/sum in tree) - mutable, extends to 2d